Polycystic ovary syndrome (PCOS) cannot be cured, but the symptoms can be managed.

 If these are not successful, you may be offered injections or IVF treatment.
 There's an increased risk of a multiple pregnancy (rarely more than twins) with these treatments.

-A medication called clomifene is usually the first treatment recommended for women with PCOS who are trying to get pregnant.
+A medicine called clomifene is usually the first treatment recommended for women with PCOS who are trying to get pregnant.

 Clomifene encourages the monthly release of an egg from the ovaries (ovulation).

-If clomifene is unsuccessful in encouraging ovulation, another medication called metformin may be recommended.
+If clomifene is unsuccessful in encouraging ovulation, another medicine called metformin may be recommended.

 As well as stimulating ovulation, encouraging regular monthly periods and lowering the risk of miscarriage, metformin can also have other long-term health benefits, such as lowering high cholesterol levels and reducing the risk of heart disease.